Man Mohan Singh and Poverty in India

-Manmohan Singh has perhaps himself realized that poverty has not been curtailed.
-This is the reason that he himself or his government is not talking of these last 10 years as an achievement.
+Manmohan Singh, realized that poverty has not been curtailed.
+This is the reason that he or his government never talked about the removal of poverty in the10 years they were in power as an achievement.
 This is the period he has been the head of the government.
 They are silent on these 10 years which appear like a lost dream for the Indian nation.
 The fact is that despite the reforms the economic divide between the poor and the rich has widened in India.
-Can Dr Singh take any credit for this?
+Can Dr. Singh take any credit for this?

-The Figures of Poverty
+The figures of poverty

-Let us have a look at the figures as given out by the government.
-The government of India appointed 2 committees to study the poverty scenario in the country.
-The first committee the Tendulkar Committee in its report has pointed out that 37% of the Indians live below the poverty line.
-That works out to figure of 450 million.
-The second committee chaired by the noted economist Arjun Sen Gupta estimated that 77 % Indians live in poverty.
-This works out to a figure of 900 million and ones mind can get numbed by these figures (these are figures drawn from government appointed committees).
+Let us have a look at the figures that have emerged during the 10 years Dr. Singh held the reins on behalf of Sonia Gandhi.
+The government of India appointed two committees to study the poverty scenario in the country.
+The first committee the Tendulkar Committee in its report pointed out that 37% of the Indians live below the poverty line.
+That works out to a figure of 450 million.
+The second committee chaired by the noted economist Arjun Sen Gupta estimated that 77 % of Indians live in poverty.
+This works out to a figure of 900 million and one's mind can get numbed by these figures (these are figures drawn from government-appointed committees).

 Gap Between Rich and Poor

 The UNDP Human Development Index (HDI) has seen India slide down from 95 in 1990 to 119 in 2010.
-The HDI is a comparative measure of life expectancy, literacy and living standards including health.
+The HDI is a comparative measure of life expectancy, literacy, and living standards including health.
 Though the middle class has grown to 350 million as well.